 Ross Cooke -Team AKA

 Ross Cooke has been a student of National Karate Schools (NK) of Chicago since 2002.
-He is a second-degree black belt, teaching and training at the NK Roselle location.
+He is a second-degree black belt, teaching and training at the National Karate School in Aurora.
+He currently is going to college in Ireland where he is studying nano-science.
+This gives him a great opportunity to compete yearly at the largest fighting tournament in the world at the Irish Open!

 Ross joined Team AKA in 2011, and competes nationally in point, continuous and team sparring.
-Prior to joining Team AKA, Ross competed in the NASKA circuit in 2010 under National Karate and was the 2010 number one world ranked fighter in the “boys 12-13 years of age black belt” category for point sparring.
+Prior to joining Team AKA, Ross competed in the NASKA circuit in 2010 under National Karate and was the 2010 number one world ranked fighter.
 Ross’s victories include first-place wins at Diamond Nationals, US Capitol Classic, Pan American and many others within the NASKA circuit.
 His favorite win was this year’s AKA team fighting victory on stage at the Lone Star Open.

 Little did Ross know that his first class at age six would so significantly impact his future and chart a course for his success in karate today.
 Through his classes at NK, Ross has learned critical lessons in discipline, perseverance, integrity and honor.
 And he’s been given tremendous opportunities to learn and grow under the leadership of Cardal Price, Jennifer Tohtz, John Mazzola and Cris Nelson.
 It’s through his classes and mentoring that Ross has found the drive and skills to compete at a national level.
 NK has fostered in Ross a balance between excellence in competition and excellence in sportsmanship.

 Ashley Dahlquist -Team Straight Up

 Ashley Dahlquist is 15 years old and trains at the Elk Grove and South Elgin schools in Illinois.
 She is currently on Team Straight Up and has been for two years.
 Some of her top tournaments this year are the AKA Grands in Chicago, Ocean States in Rhode Island, and Battle of Atlanta in Georgia, where she has received first place in each.
 Ashley began her training at National Karate at the age of four and is now currently up for her third degree.

 Hamed Firouzi -Team Full Circle